| The Ideal ManBy Peter Rashkin

 restaurant we had seen the OC sheriff on TV announcing an arrest.

+We talked about it for a while.
 Next, of course, we turned to the death penalty.
 John’s for

 it in “cases like this.”
 I’m against it because